shoichiaizawa/coursera-machine-learning/week-02/README.md

 Note that this patch does exactly what the code modification in the [solution](https://learner.coursera.help/hc/en-us/community/posts/204693179-linear-regression-submit-error?sort_by=votes) above fixes, but in a slightly different manner.
 See the detailed explanation in each hyperlink above.

 ### 2.4 Visualizing J(θ)

+**[Update: 2016-01-23]** This is only an issue when running the `ex1.m` assignment starter code from your shell, i.e. `octave ex1.m` in Bash, Zsh or else.
+This is not an issue if you run the starter code <u>within the Octave command line</u> (as firstly enter to the Octave command line by typing `octave` and then inside the Octave command line type `ex1` to run the starter code).

 Assuming that you have your correct answer for the cost function `J(θ)` from 2.2.3, the objective for this section 2.4 is for you to be able to understand how to generate a surface graph and a contour graph of a cost function J(θ) – as you may have read the both instruction and code in `ex1.m`, everything you need to generate the graphs is already given (except for your answer for the cost function `J(θ)`, which you need to work out).